 Once the extent of the damage was agreed with the insurance assessor we needed to negotiate the costs.

-We agreed a comprehensive settlement in respect of buildings, contents and as the damage was so extensive, we were able to negotiate alternative accommodation while some of the work was carried out.
+We agreed on a comprehensive settlement in respect of buildings, contents and as the damage was so extensive, we were able to negotiate alternative accommodation while some of the work was carried out.
 The claims management strategy employed ensured that the policyholder received their full entitlement.